-- 6. The instrument appointing proxy, together with the power of attorney or other authority (if any) under which it is signed, or notarially certified copy thereof, must be submitted to the Company via either the following means: - (a) post to the Share Registrar's office at 80 Robinson Road, #11-02, Singapore 068898; or - (b) electronic mail to sg.is.proxy@sg.tricorglobal.com;
+- 6. The instrument appointing the Chairman of the AGM as proxy must be under the hand of the appointor or his attorney duly authorised in writing.
+Where the instrument appointing a proxy is executed by a corporation, it must be executed under its common seal or under the hand of its attorney or duly authorised officer. - 7.
+The instrument appointing proxy, together with the power of attorney or other authority (if any) under which it is signed, or notarially certified copy thereof, must be submitted to the Company via either the following means: - (a) post to the Share Registrar's office at 80 Robinson Road, #11-02, Singapore 068898; or - (b) electronic mail to sg.is.proxy@sg.tricorglobal.com;

-by no later than 3.00 p.m. on 27 September 2020, and in default the instrument of proxy shall not be treated as valid.
+by no later than 3.30 p.m. on 27 July 2021, and in default the instrument of proxy shall not be treated as valid.

-In view of the current COVID-19 situation and the related precautionary measures which may make it difficult for members to submit completed proxy forms by post, members are strongly encouraged to submit completed proxy forms via electronic mail.
+In view of the current COVID-19 situation and the related safe distancing measures which may make it difficult for shareholders to submit completed proxy forms by post, shareholders are strongly encouraged to submit completed proxy forms via electronic mail.

-- 7. The Company shall be entitled to reject the instrument appointing the Chairman of the Meeting as proxy if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the Meeting as proxy. - 8.
-In the case of a member whose Shares are entered against his/her name in the Depository Register, the Company may reject any instrument appointing the Chairman of the Meeting as proxy lodged if such member, being the appointor, is not shown to have Shares entered against his/her name in the Depository Register as at 72 hours before the time appointed for holding the AGM, as certified by The Central Depository (Pte) Limited to the Company.
+- 8. The Company shall be entitled to reject the instrument appointing the Chairman of the AGM as proxy if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the AGM as proxy. - 9.
+In the case of a shareholder whose Shares are entered against his/her name in the Depository Register, the Company may reject any instrument appointing the Chairman of the AGM as proxy lodged if such shareholder, being the appointor, is not shown to have Shares entered against his/her name in the Depository Register as at 3.30 p.m. on 26 July 2021, as certified by The Central Depository (Pte) Limited to the Company.